Review by Woodrow Phoenix

 The way Manhunter ended was very final, and the creators were satisfied to leave it that way until years later Archie Goodwin had an idea for one last story.
 He and Simonson plotted it together, but it didn’t go any further.
 After Goodwin’s early death, Simonson completed the story and left it silent in lieu of the dialogue that Goodwin would have contributed.
 ‘Manhunter: The Final Chapter’ is the special coda to a unique series.

 Manhunter: The Special Edition is a pretty amazing demonstration of what can be achieved with very limited means when two creators are as skilled at their craft as Simonson and Goodwin.
 It’s a classic gem that still dazzles today.
 This volume is out of print, but it’s not too expensive to find secondhand.
-It is also available in the giant-sized Walter Simonson’s Manhunter & Other Stories Artist’s Edition.
+As of 2021 The Deluxe Edition is the format of choice, and it is also available in the giant-sized Walter Simonson’s Manhunter & Other Stories Artist’s Edition.